Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Unfortunately, most rewards credit cards also have high annual fees that offset the value of these benefits.
 But there are a handful of rewards cards that have no annual fee.
-Here, you can find out more about no-annual-fee rewards cards, compare your options and learn the factor to consider when choosing a card.
+Here, you can find out more about no-annual-fee rewards cards, how to compare your options and what to consider when choosing a card.

 Benefits of no-annual-fee rewards cards

 Here are some of the benefits you can enjoy with a no-annual-fee rewards credit card:

 - Signup bonus.

 Many rewards credit cards offer bonus points to new cardholders for signing up.
 However, you might have to spend a certain amount on eligible purchases to unlock and receive your bonus points.
 For example: “Earn 30,000 bonus points when you spend $3,000 within the first three months of account opening.”